tahoe-lafs/magic-folder/docs/snapshots.rst

 -----------------

 As above, we upload the content and metadata as two distinct immutable capabilities.
-There is also the "mangled" name of the file.
-This mangled name is also used to point at the Snapshot from the Personal DMD.
+There is also the "name" of the file.
+A mangled version of this name is also used to point at the Snapshot from the Personal DMD.

-The signature scheme is to concatenate a fixed string (``magic-folder-snapshot-v1``), then the content capability, then the metadata capability, then the name all with trailing newlines).
+The signature scheme is to concatenate a fixed string (``magic-folder-snapshot-v1``), then the content capability, then the metadata capability, then the name -- all with trailing newlines.
 This is encoded to bytes with UTF8 and the author's signing key is used to produce a signature.
 The signing key is a `nacl.signing.SigningKey` from the PyNaCl library (using ``libsodium`` under the hood).
 See